localgovdrupal/localgov_demo/README.md

-# localgov_demo
+# LocalGovDrupal demonstration module

-Demo LocalGovDrupal content for demonstrating the profile and to help with development.
+Example content for demonstrating the LocalGovDrupal distribution and to help with development.